Dakar, Dakar, Senegal

 Fun time.
 What else do you need from your CS guest? :)

-Algeria, Belgium, Benin, Bhutan, Burkina Faso, Burundi, Cabo Verde, Canada, China, Egypt, Ethiopia, France, Gambia, Germany, Guinea, India, Iran, Islamic Republic of, Israel, Italy, Jordan, Kenya, Korea, Democratic People's Republic of, Korea, Republic of, Lesotho, Malawi, Mali, Mauritania, Monaco, Mozambique, Namibia, Netherlands, Norway, Palestine, State of, Portugal, Qatar, Rwanda, South Africa, Sudan, Swaziland, Sweden, Tanzania, United Republic of, Thailand, Togo, Turkey, United Arab Emirates, United States
+Algeria, Belgium, Benin, Bhutan, Burkina Faso, Burundi, Cabo Verde, Canada, China, Egypt, Ethiopia, France, Gambia, Germany, Guinea, India, Iran, Israel, Italy, Jordan, Kenya, Lesotho, Malawi, Mali, Mauritania, Monaco, Mozambique, Namibia, Netherlands, North Korea, Norway, Palestine, Portugal, Qatar, Rwanda, South Africa, South Korea, Sudan, Swaziland, Sweden, Tanzania, Thailand, Togo, Turkey, United Arab Emirates, United States

 Australia, Côte d'Ivoire, Japan, Senegal, Uganda